 Down can also be an allergen.
 Some users find themselves reacting to it, causing itchy and swollen eyes and sometimes forming a rash.
 There are covers meant to block allergens, but they are not 100 percent effective, so it may be best to use an alternative material instead.

 Real down can be outrageously expensive.
-Alternatives use synthetic or more commonly found natural materials that are generally much more cost-effective.
+Down alternative comforters use synthetic or more commonly found natural materials that are generally much more cost-effective.
 Maintenance is also cheaper, as you will not have to go to the dry cleaners every time you need to wash your comforter.

 Real down is extremely durable, and after some fluffing, it can return to its original loft easily and last for years to come.
-Alternatives may break down more quickly, especially with everyday use, and might not withstand frequent cleaning as well.
+Alternative comforters may break down more quickly, especially with everyday use, and might not withstand frequent cleaning as well.

-Although alternatives can try and mimic the insulating nature of down by packing more in, the fact of the matter is that, well—it isn’t down.
+Although down alternative comforters can try and mimic the insulating nature of down by packing more in, the fact of the matter is that, well—it isn’t down.
 If you live in an extreme climate, your best bet is going to be a real down material because per ounce, it is usually more effective at warming.

 Common Fill Materials